xtruder/kubenix-modules/.github/CONTRIBUTING.md

 * [Submit an issue](https://github.com/xtruder/kubenix-modules/issues) - assuming one does not already exist.
   * Clearly describe the issue including steps to reproduce when it is a bug.
   * Include information about module that issue affects
-  * Include information what version of kubenix-services issue happend in.
+  * Include information what version of kubenix-modules issue happend in.

 ## Submitting changes